Logius-standaarden/OAuth-NL-profiel/rar.md

 * a chain of representation, such as citizen → intermediary → government service.

 To model these scenarios, OAuth provides a mechanism for expressing actor relationships through specific claims:
-* [RFC 8693] OAuth 2.0 Token Exchange — defines `act` and `may_act` claims for representing delegation chains.
+* [[rfc8693]] OAuth 2.0 Token Exchange — defines `act` and `may_act` claims for representing delegation chains.
-* [RFC 9396] Rich Authorization Requests (RAR) — defines how specific authorization details can be requested and conveyed between parties.
+* [[rfc9396]] Rich Authorization Requests (RAR) — defines how specific authorization details can be requested and conveyed between parties.
 * profile-specific claims such as represents introduced in this document.

 ### Application in NL GOV Profiles

-Token Exchange ([RFC8693]) will be included in an future release of the OAuth 2.0 NL GOV Profile.
+Token Exchange ([[rfc8693]]) will be included in an future release of the OAuth 2.0 NL GOV Profile.
 See the draft version: [Logius OAuth Profile – Grant Types](https://logius-standaarden.github.io/OAuth-NL-profiel/#grant-types)

 ### Representation Relationships in NL GOV Context

-In Use Cases that involve Representation Relationships, Representation Relationships are explicitly mentioned in the form of a `represents` Claim, analogous to the Delegation Semantics specified in [[RFC8693]].
+In Use Cases that involve Representation Relationships, Representation Relationships are explicitly mentioned in the form of a `represents` Claim, analogous to the Delegation Semantics specified in [[rfc8693]].

 <p class="note" title="Token Exchange in Assurance profile for OAuth 2.0">
-  Token Exchange [[RFC8693]] will be included in the upcoming release of the [[[OAuth2.NLGov]]].
+  Token Exchange [[rfc8693]] will be included in the upcoming release of the [[[NLGOV.OAuth2]]].
 See the section in the latest draft: https://logius-standaarden.github.io/OAuth-NL-profiel/#grant-types
 </p>

-> **Note**: Whereas [[RFC8693]] lists the End-User in the `act` or `may_act` Claims and the represented service consumer in the `sub` Claim, this is reversed in this profile: the End-User is listed in the `sub` Claim and the represented service consumer is listed in the `represents` Claim.
+> **Note**: Whereas [[rfc8693]] lists the End-User in the `act` or `may_act` Claims and the represented service consumer in the `sub` Claim, this is reversed in this profile: the End-User is listed in the `sub` Claim and the represented service consumer is listed in the `represents` Claim.
 Reason for this is to mitigate the risk that a Client that does not explicitly supports the Representation Use Cases cannot recognize the difference between an End-User that authenticates on behalf of himself or on behalf of someone else via Representation.

 As such, all Clients MUST process `represents` Claims used, in case Representation can be applicable in the context of the OpenID Client and OpenID Provider.
 As an exception, `represents` Claims MAY be ignored by the Client if, and only if, it is explicitly agreed upon beforehand that no Representation will be provided.